 Again, this is average based on our communications with homeowners and builders and unlike much of our web content, not derived from comprehensive, formal research.
 We are not an authority on these numbers!

-As of early 2017, there are few citizen groups across Canada looking to start/develop eco-villages or tiny house communities.
+There are several citizen groups across Canada looking to start/develop eco-villages or tiny house communities.
 The benefits of development and zoning for certain co-op and community development, compared to attempting to build on/move to existing municipal land, is that by-laws are created at the onset for the specific housing.

 Such development is not often initiated by government or developers; rather citizens who gather together, wishing to pay for a land development.
 Supply and demand.